FreeYourSoul/FSeam/docs/future.md

 * Improve documentation on CMake usage (giving the different possibilities with either using a target or a list of file)
 * Add detailed documentation on how to use the python script to generate the FSeam mock (in order to use FSeam without CMake)
 * Add an example on how to use FSeam with another Testing framework, using the generated target to register test in CTest
+* Add documentation on the fact that destructor have their name prefixed by Destructor_ (instead of using ~)
 * ~~Detailed documentation on dupeReturn (into usage.md file)~~
 * ~~Detailed documentation on verify (into usage.md file)~~
 * ~~Improve documentation, add get mock handler (into testing.md file)~~